tangowithcode/tango_with_django_2/manuscript/chapter-deployment.md

 	~ $

 ### Cloning your Git Repository {#sec-deploy-cloning}
-Now that your virtual environment for Rango is all setup, you can now clone your Git repository to obtain a copy of your project's files.
+Now that your virtual environment for Rango is all set up, you can now clone your Git repository to obtain a copy of your project's files.
 Clone your repository by issuing the following command from your home directory.

 {lang="text",linenos=off}
 	$ git clone https://github.com/<OWNER>/<REPO_NAME>

-Obviously, you will be looking to replace `<OWNER>` with the username of the person who owns the repository, and `<REPO_NAME>` with the name of your project's repository.
+You will of course be looking to replace `<OWNER>` with the username of the person who owns the repository and `<REPO_NAME>` with the name of your project's repository.
 For example, a repository `tango_with_django_project` hosted by `djangolearner` would have the following command.

 {lang="text",linenos=off}
 	$ git clone https://github.com/djangolearner/tango_with_django_project